pitt500/CrackingTheCodeInterview-Swift/README.md

 # CrackingTheCodeInterview-Swift
-Exercises from book Cracking the code Interview made in Swift
+Exercises from book Cracking the code Interview (6th Edition) made in Swift